D0352276/CSL-YOLO/README.md

 ## More Info

 ### Change Model Scale
-The model's default size is 224x224, if you want to change the size of 320~512,
+The model's default scale is 224x224, if you want to change the scale to 320~512,

 please go to cfg/XXXX.cfg and change the following two parts:
 ```bash